nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_latency.rst

    Zephyr's :ref:`zephyr:bluetooth` API does not allow to use the LLPM connection intervals in the connection parameter update request.
    If the LLPM connection interval is in use:

-   * The nRF Desktop peripheral uses a 7.5-ms interval in the request.
+   * The nRF Desktop peripheral uses a 7.5 ms interval in the request.
    * The nRF Desktop central ignores the requested connection interval, and only the connection latency is updated.

    For more detailed information, see the :ref:`nrf_desktop_ble_conn_params` documentation page.